Pingasmaster/archInstall/README.md

 To know if your PC support UEFI, enter `ls /sys/firmware/efi/efivars[ENTER]`: if it generates an error (`ls: cannot access '/sys/firmware/efi/efivars': No such file or directory`) then your are booted in EFI, if it shows its content then you are booted in the UEFI way.

-This guide for now only shows how to install arch on an UEFI machine.
-For BIOS only systems, you can still follow this guide as there is a chance it wil work, however it will not be optimal and may not work at all: you have been warned.
+This guide shows how to install arch both on an UEFI machine and on an older BIOS machine, all steps will be the same but for the grub install.

 Verify that the clock is set to the right timezone `timedatectl status[ENTER]`, it is not type `timedatectl set-timezone Europe/Berlin[ENTER]` replacing `Europe/Berlin` by your own timezone (list available [here](https://timezonedb.com/time-zones)).